-Name of related party Relationship with the Group Bright Charter Shipping Limited Substantive related party (Note)
+Name of related party Relationship with the Group Bright Charter Shipping Limited Substantive related party (Note 1) Sesoda Social Welfare Foundation Other related party (Note 2)

-- (Note) The Company's Corporate director (SINCERE INDUSTRIAL CORPORATION) is the actual controller over the Bright Charter Shipping Limited. - (b) Significant transactions with related parties - (i) Shipping agency expense
+- (Note 1) The Company's Corporate director (SINCERE INDUSTRIAL CORPORATION) is the actual controller over the Bright Charter Shipping Limited. - (Note 2) The foundation was established by donations from the Company and was registered and established on May 31, 2022. - (b) Significant transactions with related parties